DrKrzysztofOzimek/drkrzysztofozimek-blog/diversification_etf/readme.md

-# 📦 ETFs, Diversification, and the Myth of Risk Elimination — Idiosyncratic Risk Calculation
+# 📦 ETFs, Diversification, and the Myth of Risk Elimination

 This folder contains R and Python code supporting the blog post:
 **ETFs, Diversification, and the Myth of Risk Elimination**